Showing Up in Your Community: Why It Matters and How to Get Started

 Nothing makes you feel more connected to where you live than getting involved in a cause that matters.

-• Attend Fundraisers & Charity Events – Showing up at charity 5Ks, community dinners, or silent auctions doesn’t just support great causes—it introduces you to others who care about making Cincinnati better, too.
+Attend Fundraisers & Charity Events: Showing up at charity 5Ks, community dinners, or silent auctions supports great causes and introduces you to others who care about making Cincinnati better, too.

 Showing Up Changes Everything

 Here’s the thing: You don’t have to be an extrovert to show up in your community.
-You don’t have to have a giant friend group or a packed social calendar.
+You don’t need a giant friend group or a packed social calendar.

 You just have to start.

 Maybe that means showing up to an event alone.
 Maybe it means introducing yourself to one new person.
-Maybe it means committing to saying “yes” more often instead of waiting for someone else to make the first move.
+Perhaps it's committing to saying “yes” more often instead of waiting for someone else to make the first move.

 When you start showing up—for yourself, for others, and for the city—you stop feeling like an outsider.
 You start feeling like you belong.